Seifert surfaces, knot cobordism, and hyperbolic knots

 Theorem (Fiber vs Genus): If a knot is fibered, the fiber is a minimal genus Seifert surface.

 By Thurston's geometrization theorem, every knot complement admits one of three geometries: spherical, Euclidean, or hyperbolic.
-Remarkably, most knots are hyperbolic!
+Remarkably, most knots are hyperbolic, and the hyperbolic volume serves as a complete invariant.

 Satellite knots and unknot